 - as we did it in the above mentioned example.

-If you require HTML pages with many data, it means to create many keywords.
-If there are many pages like this and each of them has its own keywords, it is then suitable to put these pages into separate folders and to create separate PmWebDir
+If you require HTML pages with many data, then it means to create many keywords.
+If there are many pages like this and each of them has its own keywords, then it is then suitable to put these pages into separate folders and to create separate PmWebDir

 objects for them.
 Then the access to these pages will be more optimized and synoptical.

 object can provide Web pages that will automatically change and thus they will provide overview of the actual state of the visualized process.
 It is a very simple object with basic features.
 For much more universal way of offering the HTML pages, the PmReport

 object can be used.
 See also Overview of the Web technology in the PROMOTIC system